alexksikes/fSphinx/tutorial/README.md

     # the query that should be passed to Sphinx: '(@genres drama) (@actors harrison ford)'
     print query.sphinx

-In order to know if a facet value has been selected, the "in" operator is overriden in the multi-field query object:
+In order to know if a facet value has been selected, the "in" operator is overloaded:

     # is the query term '@year 1999' in query
     assert('@year 1999' in query)

-There is a unique / canonical representation of the query which is mainly used for caching which is accessed by:
+There is a unique / canonical representation of the query which is mainly used for caching:

-    # a connical form of this query: (@actors harrison ford) (@genres drama)
+    # a canonical form of this query: (@actors harrison ford) (@genres drama)
     print query.uniq

-Finally we can pass the pass a query object to Compute as if it was a normal string.
-However the SphinxClient must suppport multi-field queries and so set the match mode to extended2:
+Finally we can pass a query object to Compute as if it was a normal string.
+However the SphinxClient match mode must be set to extended2:

     # setting cl to extended matching mode
     cl.SetMatchMode(sphinxapi.SPH_MATCH_EXTENDED2)